OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/GPIO-Python-Module.md

 This will install the module to `/usr/lib/python2.7/`

-*Note: this only has to be done once.*
+>Conveniently, this only needs to be done once!

-**Using the Module**

-To add the Onion GPIO Module to your Python program, include the following in your code:
+To make use of the Onion GPIO Module, include the following in your code:

 ``` python
 import onionGpio
 ```